3 The theory

 3.3.2 Sample (experimental) means

-Here is another way to think of the example of experiments and samples: numbers corresponding to all doubling times in the population are written on balls and put in a big bag from which you draw independent and representative balls – the number of balls drawn is the sample size \(n\).
-If you pull 3 balls from this bag it is similar to performing \(n\) = 3 statistically independent, accurate, representative experiments on different days with new sources of bacterial cultures.
-Typically, we perform experiments with technical replicates within each experiment to account for experimental mistakes or just ‘insurance’!
-Those replicates are not independent samples from the population, and we discuss technical and statistically independent replicates in a separate section below.
+Here is another way to think of the example of experiments and samples: let’s imagine that numbers corresponding to all doubling times of the population are written on balls and put in a big bag from which you draw independent, accurate and representative balls – the number of balls drawn is the sample size \(n\).
+If you draw 3 balls from the bag, this is similar to performing \(n\) = 3 statistically independent, accurate, representative experiments on different days with new sources of bacterial cultures.
+Typically, we perform experiments with technical replicates within each experiment to account for experimental mistakes.
+Those replicates are not independent samples from the population (more on technical and statistically independent replicates later on in this Chapter).
 Technical replicates can be thought of as drawing a ball and reading the number on it three times, just to be sure of it (may be with different sets of prescriptions glasses!) – the re-read numbers are not independent samples of the population.

-Statistical methods based on principles of the normal distribution above can help answer the following questions on probabilities.
+Statistical methods based on principles of the normal distribution above can help answer the questions on probabilities, such as:

 • What is the likelihood that the three numbers you draw have a mean and SD same as those of the population?